Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 17. Type &Minimize in the sixth row under Macro Name.

-18. Select Minimize from the drop-down list in Action Column.
+18. Select Minimize from the drop-down list in the Action Column.

 19. Save the Macro with the name mcrShortCut and close it.

-You can add as many commands or actions like opening Queries or for running Programs can be added to your menu for the convenience of your Application Users.
+You can add as many commands or actions, like opening Queries or running Programs, to your menu for the convenience of your Application Users.

 Defining Macro as Menu.

-Our work on the Macro Menu is complete, but a little more work is left to define the Macro as a Menu.
+Our work on the Macro Menu is complete, but a few more actions are left to define the Macro as a Menu.

 1. Open a new macro in the design view.

-2. Select AddMenu from the drop-down list in Action Column.
+2. Select AddMenu from the drop-down list in the Action Column.

 3. Leave the Menu Name Property Blank.
 This is used for Group Menu Names when you have group Menus with different sets of actions.
 In this case, this Macro will have more than one AddMenu Action line with a different set of Menu Macros.